Josef Grohé

-Background
+Early life

 Grohé was born the son of a farmer and shopkeeper.
 He tried to join the Imperial German Navy during the First World War in 1918, but was refused for being underage.
 He attended business school from 1919 to 1921 and worked as a clerk in the hardware industry.

 Grohé was already active in anti-democratic and racist organizations as an adolescent.
-He joined the anti-Semitic Deutschvölkischer Schutz und Trutzbund, and became a member of the Nazi Party in March 1922.
-He was co-founder of the Nazi Ortsgruppe (Local Group) in Cologne in 1922.
+He joined the antisemitic Deutschvölkischer Schutz und Trutzbund, and became a member of the Nazi Party in March 1922.
+He was co-founder of the Nazi Ortsgruppe (local group) in Cologne in 1922.
 He worked as a purchasing agent in a factory, and participated in armed resistance and acts of sabotage against the French occupation of the Ruhr in 1922 and 1923.
 He briefly fled to Munich in early 1923 but returned to Cologne in October and resumed his employment.
 There in early 1924 he co-founded the Völkisch-Social Bloc of Cologne and served for a time as its local business manager.